dipbazz/building-with-backgrounds-and-gradients/README.md

 ![screenshot](./images/app_screenshot.png)

+This project is about building apple's old website from the archives while making use of flex, positioning, and gradients.
-The features of this project are listed as below:
+The features of this project are listed below:

 1. Website has a header containing:
     - Navbar With  apple logo, menu links, input search
-    - - Navbar has a linear gradient
+      - Navbar has a linear gradient
     - Background image
     - banner links
 2. Has a gallery